simonw/weather-newsrooms-nicar25/README.md

 The only catch is that depending on your existing Slack setup, you may need to get an administrator to approve the creation of an app.
 It _should_ be pretty safe to do: yre only requesting the ability to `chat:write`, which is simply posting into a channel.
 Many admins are okay with this.

 Even if they are not, the good thing is that you this will work in a _free Slack workspace_.
 So even if you don't have full access to your organization's Slack system, you can do this all on your own if you want.
-Let's do that for fun:
+Let's do that for fun.
+There are detailed screenshots of this process [in this issue](https://github.com/jkeefe/weather-newsrooms-nicar25/issues/1).

 - Open a new browser tab.
 - Go to [slack.com](https://slack.com)